kartoFlane/superluminal2/skels/common/readme_editor.txt

 	Superluminal2 is a ship editor for the game FTL: Faster Than Light, and the expansion, FTL: Advanced Edition.
-	The editor provides a layer of abstraction over the game's files, making the task of creating a functional ship much less daunting and easier.
+	The editor provides a layer of abstraction over the game's files, making the task of creating a functional ship much easier and less daunting.

 Requirements